 Honestly, grace is becoming my soothing balm under the demands of idealism, over-realized eschatology, and my people-pleasing tendencies.
 Grace is not an excuse for not changing, but it is a consolation amidst the difficulty to change.

-[Tweet “Grace is not an excuse for not changing, but it is a consolation amidst the difficulty to change.”]
 I need grace because I’m humbled by how short of the ideal my church falls.
 We’re addicted to stories of dramatically “ideal” churches, ones that have cracked the code on the list above.
 There is not enough information I can consume that will change the pain of working with real humans who have real differences and really complicated lives, humans with strong passions and weak follow-through.

 I’m encouraged by reading the stories of the churches the Apostle Paul planted.
 These oikoi (Greek for households) were a hot mess.
 They had minimal resources and left a lot to be desired in the way of impressiveness.
 Nothing but the grace of Christ Jesus bonded them together in the midst of imperfection.
 The first-century church was no utopia; it was filled with strife and disappointment.